Education Workshop and Courses

 ✓ |

-Since COVID-19, UPEC organised a hybrid of the Basic & Advanced combined course, which include e-learning and physical sessions.
+Since the COVID-19 pandemic, UPEC has organised a hybrid version of the Basic & Advanced combined course, which includes e-learning and physical sessions.

 NAEMT Courses

-For more information about NAEMT and courses not offered in Singapore, please visit NAEMT.
+For more information about NAEMT and courses not offered in Singapore, please visit the NAEMT website.

 |